14 september - 28 october 2018

 Developed by Paolo Ciuccarelli and Salvatore Zingale between 2015 and 2018, these projects are intended as exercises in infopoetry and aim to combine information design with a poetic approach to the representation of reality.

 The exhibition, with works by Giulia Piccoli Trapletti, Francesco Bianchi, Marta Mandile, Chiara Bonsignore, Yue Qiu, Valeria Brienza, Sofia Girelli, Francesco Giudice, Giovanni Battista Pesarini, Marta Morandi, Pietro Cedone and Claudio Fabbro, presents an investigation into contemporary events by transforming of structured and unstructured data into engaging experiences.

 DensityDesign is a Research Laboratory of the Design Department of the Politecnico di Milano, focusing on the visual representation of complex social, organizational and urban phenomena.

-The research objective is to exploit the potential of information visualization and information design and provide innovative and engaging visual artifacts to allow researchers to build solid arguments.
+The research objective is to exploit the potential of information visualization and design and provide innovative and engaging visual artifacts that allow researchers to compellingly present topics.

-By organising numerical data, reinterpreting qualitative information, locating information geographically and constructing visual taxonomies, it is possible to develop a diagrammatic visualization, a graphic “shortcut” to describe and reveal the hidden connections of complex systems.
+By organizing numerical data, reinterpreting qualitative information, locating information geographically and constructing visual taxonomies, it is possible to develop a diagrammatic visualization, a graphic “shortcut” that effectively describes and reveals the hidden connections of complex systems.
 The visualizations are open, inclusive and preserve multiple interpretations of complex phenomena.

-DensityDesign is committed to working with other researchers and organizations dedicated to independence and academic rigor, open investigation and risk-taking to improve our understanding of the world.
+DensityDesign is committed to working with other researchers and organizations oriented towards independence and academic rigor, open investigation and risk-taking to improve our understanding of the world.